parthiv11/Resume_Miner/README.md

 # Resume Miner🕵️
 Welcome to [Resume Miner](https://tinyurl.com/resume-miner) :male_detective: the perfect tool to extract valuable information from resumes in PDF format :page_with_curl:.
 This powerful yet easy-to-use web app analyzes your uploaded resumes, identifying key details such as names, emails, highlights and skills :mag_right:.
 Simply upload your PDF files and watch as Resume Miner works its magic :sparkles:.
 Our user-friendly interface allows you to view the extracted information with just a few clicks, making it a breeze to quickly identify the best candidates for your job openings :fireworks:.
 With Resume Miner, finding the right talent has never been easier! :muscle:

+## 👨‍💼🤖 Don't believe us?

+🤣 We could tell you about how Resume Miner helped a company find their next CEO, but that would just be bragging.
+Instead, here are some more modest examples:

+👨‍💼 **Hiring manager** : "I used to spend hours reading through resumes, but now with Resume Miner, I can find the perfect candidate in just minutes!
+It's like having a personal assistant that never sleeps."

+👩‍💻 **Recruiter**: "I love using Resume Miner to find top-notch candidates.
+It's like a metal detector for resumes - it helps me uncover hidden gems that I might have missed otherwise."

+🕵️‍♂️ **Detective**: "Okay, so I'm not actually a detective, but sometimes it feels like it when I'm trying to find the right candidate for a job.
+With Resume Miner, it's like I have X-ray vision - I can see right through a resume and find the information I need."

+See?
+Even fictional characters can benefit from Resume Miner!
+Give it a try and see for yourself. 😉

+## Here we Go

 To use the MindsDB NLP model for parsing resumes in this Streamlit app, you need to first create a model on the MindsDB platform.

 * Log in to [MindsDB](https://cloud.mindsdb.com/) and create a new project